mf2vec-dev/mf2ff/docs/user-guide.md

 - Kerning and ligatures:\
   Either combine certain glyphs that should be kerned or used in a ligature definition in one input or deactivating ligature definitions and kerning pairs that work across multiple input for the use without `mf2ff` using an approach [similar to the commands of extensions](#general-note-on-extensions).

 `mf2ff` also supports the processing of inputs with more characters than METAFONT's limit.
-This is possible since from METAFONT's perspective only many contours are compute.
-They are never drawn to pictures and no picture is shipped out.
-In accordance with the mf2vec concept, everything is just written to the log file.
-This approach has one major downside:
+This is possible since from METAFONT's perspective, only equations are solved and paths are computed (control points are chosen).
+The paths are never added to a picture and no picture is shipped out.
+In accordance with the mf2vec concept, everything is just written to the log file.\
+This approach of defining more characters than METAFONT's limit has one major downside:
 - `.mf` input that exceeds METAFONT's character limit produces different output in METAFONT (glyph metrics or glyphs are overwritten).
 This is no problem for `mf2ff` but for debugging the `.mf` input with METAFONT some glyph definitions / `shipout`s and maybe other commands like `ligtable`, `charlist` and `extensible` need to be commented out or deactivated using an approach [similar to the commands of extensions](#general-note-on-extensions).

 ## Specifying code point, Unicode value and glyph name

+> [!NOTE]
 > `mf2ff` supports the following ways to specify the glyph that is created:
 > - `beginchar("A", ...);`, `beginchar(65, ...);`, `beginchar(oct"101", ...);`, `beginchar(hex"41", ...);`, ... (the usual way)
 > - `beginchar(...);` and `charext` (the usual way with `charext`)